Bachelor in Law and Business (LL.B. (B.S.))

 - Introduction to Economic Policy

 - Fundamentals of Management and Organisation

-Students must also choose 1 of the modules below:
+- Students must also choose one of the following modules:

 - Language - French

 - Introduction to Central, East European and Russian area studies